nettashafir/fire_classification/README.md

 # The Classifire (Sorry)

 ## Description
 A classifier of fire types, Trained on the dataset "1.88 Million US Wildfires" from Kaggle.
-The classifier is Gradient Boosting of (xgboost)[https://xgboost.readthedocs.io/en/stable/index.html] package
+The classifier is Gradient Boosting of [xgboost](https://xgboost.readthedocs.io/en/stable/index.html) package.

 A full description of the project, including explanation about the feature engineering and the performances of other models on that problem are discussed in detail in the `final_report.pdf`.